ksatola/Udacity-Data-Scientist-Nanodegree/README.md

 # Udacity-Data-Scientist-Nanodegree
-Materials used during the course (term 1, Supervised Learning)
+Coding exercises and calculations used during the course (term 1, Supervised Learning)